kutaybuyukkorukcu/Safe-Workers/README.md

+# Safe Workers

+!
+Model files for object detection will be added.

+Built using Tensorflow's Faster RCNN model for object detection and using Ageitgey's face_recognition API for face recognition.

+### Output Example

+(output_example.png)

-<h2> Dockerfile implementation will be added.
-Researching CUDA/Docker relation. </h2>
+### Dockerfile implementation will be added.
+Researching CUDA/Docker relation.

 Installation Guide